London: Economy, International Trade, & Brexit

 |Term||Program Dates||Priority Application Deadline*||Final Application Deadline|

-|May Session 2021||May 14 – June 4, 2023||February 1, 2021||March 1, 2023|
+|May Session 2023||May 14 – June 4, 2023||February 1, 2023||March 1, 2023|

 If the deadline falls on a weekend, submit your materials on the following business day.

-Important Note: Enrollment on this program is limited to 16 students.
+Important Note: Enrollment on this program is limited to 25 students.
 Admission is granted on a rolling basis and applications are reviewed in the order they are completed.
 Some programs may fill to capacity prior to the application deadline, therefore applying early is recommended.
 Additionally, applying early will allow for more time to plan ahead and prepare for the program.

 See below for tentative dates and times for your in-person session.
 You will be notified of the official date and time via email.
 Participants will receive applicable orientation materials via email approximately 1 week prior to the in-person session.